Letterkenny Army Depot, Southeast

 SE OU 9 – Landfill J

-SE OU 9 consists of a landfill that has been designated Landfill J, which is located west of Building 320.
-Landfill J was discovered in 1995 while trenching for utilities.
+SE OU 9 consists of Landfill J, which is located west of Building 320.
 The extent of the landfill was determined using geophysical techniques and trenching.
 The characteristics of the soils and groundwater were evaluated through several sampling efforts.
 An emergency removal action was conducted in June 2001.
 A finalized Removal Action Summary Report, which included the RI/RA data, was completed in October 2004.
+A draft PRAP is currently under review and expected to be complete in 2015.
+A ROD is expected to be complete in 2016.

-SE OU 10 – SSIA VOC-Contaminated Groundwater South of Gate 6 (Conococheague Drainage System)
+SE OU 10 – VOC-Contaminated Groundwater South of Gate 6 (Conococheague Drainage System)

-SE OU 11 – NSIA VOC-Contaminated Groundwater North of Gate 6
+SE OU 11 – VOC-Contaminated Groundwater North of Gate 6

 SE OU 13 – Southern Martinsburg Shale Region Groundwater